ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 The library that can substitute original one is named **proxy DLL**.

 We need to hook several specific WinAPI functions in most cases.
 All other functions of the substituted Windows library are not interesting for us.
-Also there is a requirement - game application should behave with a proxy DLL in the same manner as with the original library.
+Also there is a requirement: game application should behave with a proxy DLL in the same manner as with the original library.
 Therefore, the proxy DLL should route function calls to the original library.
-The functions, which should be hooked, can contain code of the bot application to simulate player actions or to gather state of the game objects.
+The functions, which should be hooked, can contain a code of the bot application to simulate player actions or to gather state of the game objects.
 But the original WinAPI functions should be called after this code.
 We can make simple wrappers, which route to the original Windows library, for uninteresting for us functions.
 This means that the original library should be loaded in the process memory too.
-Windows loader do it because the proxy DLL depends on the original library.
+Windows loader do it automatically because the proxy DLL depends on the original library.

 This scheme illustrates a call of the `TextOutA` WinAPI function via a proxy DLL: